 We can help you in many ways

-- We are able to provide bespoke careers sessions in departments.
-Some of our more popular requests from departments focus on preparing for placements and post-graduation employment – CVs, applications, interviews, aptitude tests etc. However, in addition, we can run events showcasing career options, and workshops on choosing a career or finding and applying for work experience for students who are not doing a placement.
-These sessions will always be designed with the needs of your particular students in mind and can be scheduled at the most appropriate times for each year group.
+- We can provide bespoke careers sessions in departments.
+Popular requests from departments focus on preparing for placements and post-graduation employment.
+For example, CVs, applications, interviews, and psychometric testing.
+We can also run events showcasing career options, and workshops on career options or finding and applying for work experience for students who are not doing a placement.
+These sessions will always be designed with the needs of your students in mind and can be scheduled at the most appropriate times for each year group.

-- We have excellent relationships with employers and would be happy to work with you to provide tailored employer-led workshops on occupational choice, recruitment methods or specific employability skills like team-working.
+- We have excellent relationships with employers and would be happy to work with you to provide tailored employer-led workshops on career options, recruitment methods or specific employability skills like team-working.
 Our long history of working successfully with local and national employers means we can deliver events with the employers your students want to work for.

-- For those students who are considering course changes (Bath only) or facing disappointing results, we offer a confidential and impartial guidance service to help students decide their best course of action.
+- For those students who are considering course changes or facing disappointing results, we offer confidential and impartial appointments to help students decide their best course of action.

 - There is a network of Bath graduates who are willing to speak to your students about working in a wide variety of occupations.

-- To assist you in marketing your courses, and your students in making career choices, we collate information on graduate destinations for all courses.
-You can read more about the destinations data available to you further down this page.
-This is separate from the publicly visible information on the destinations web pages for first degree graduates and doctoral graduates.
+- To assist you in marketing your courses, and your students in making career choices, we manage information on graduate outcomes for all courses.
+You can read more about graduate outcomes information available to you further down this page.
+This is separate from the public information on the website on what do first degree Bath graduates do?.

-- We encourage you to link to our range of guides, helpsheets and web pages from your website and Moodle pages rather than download them.
+- We encourage you to link to our range of information pages, guides and web pages from your website and Moodle pages rather than download them.
 We regularly update these resources and linking to them guarantees your students have the latest edition.
-You can download helpsheets from our website to reproduce hard copies to distribute to students.
+You can access our guides and information from the Resources tab in our student site, MyFuture.